Reranking Social Media Feeds: A Practical Guide for Field Experiments: Measurement

 \section{Measurement}

-In this section, we describe a set of approaches to measuring the feed intervention's impact.
-We summarise three alternatives that enable different insights into the effect of the feed manipulation: momentary measures, longitudinal surveys, and engagement signals.
+In this section, we describe a set of approaches for measuring the impact of the feed intervention.
+We summarize three alternatives that enable different insights into the effect of the feed manipulation: momentary measures, longitudinal surveys, and engagement signals.